 Jean-Auguste-Dominque Ingres.
 Grande Odalisque, 1814.
 Oil on canvas, 35 7/8" by 63".
 Louvre, Paris.

-Now considered one of Ingres' best paintings, Grand Odalisque was commissioned in 1813 by Caroline Murat, Napoleon's sister and the queen of Naples.
-Grande Odalisque was reviled when it was first exhibited at the Salon of 1819; critics berated its lack of anatomical reality and Ingres' deviation from pure Neoclassicism.
-She is no classical, idealized beauty, sporting too many vertebrae and an impossibly long (and elbowless) right arm.
+Grand Odalisque was commissioned in 1813 by Caroline Murat, Napoleon's sister and the queen of Naples.
+Although now considered one of Ingres' most famous paintings, Grande Odalisque was reviled for these reasons when it was first exhibited at the Salon of 1819:

 Although its subject - the reclining female nude - harks back to ancient Greek, Ingres nods to contemporary themes in two ways:

 the odalisque (oda is a room in a Turkish harem) reflects the Romantic interest in all things exotic or foreign.
 According to Marilyn Stokstad, Grand Odalisque is one of the earliest examples of Orientalism in the history of painting, as the Western interest in the Muslims of North Africa and Near East was labelled.
 This "exoticism" is further conveyed with the concubine's fan and turban, and with the incense burner and hash pipe.

 the concubine's features, though, are pure European, reflecting tastes of the Parisian public (and prevalent Eurocentric attitudes).

 Ingres claimed that his painting muse was Raphael, whom Ingres felt embodied the essence of Classicism.
 This influence is readily apparent in comparing Ingres' Vow of Louis XIII (left) with Raphael's Sistine Madonna (right).